mzenir18/Morse-Translator/README.md

 ## Limitations and suggestion to the user:
 -you should avoid closing input file with a space at the end that should output a correct code but with additional space or dot'.' that won't affect the meaning.
 <br />
--try to not make two spaces in the morse code this may let the program add a separation dot.
+-try not to make two spaces in the morse code ; this may let the program add an extra  separation dot.